 For more tips on coping with addicted family members, read How to Help an Alcoholic Brother or Sister.

-What do you think – what are your tips for intoxicated relatives at family gatherings?
+What do you think – what are your thoughts on handling intoxicated relatives at family gatherings?
 Comments welcome below…